Third Party Delivery Services: Guide for Restaurants

 Popular third Party Delivery Service Provider for Restaurants

-Choosing a third party delivery service can feel like navigating a maze.
+Choosing a third party delivery partner can feel like navigating a maze.
 Which platform offers the best value?
 Which fits your restaurant’s style?
 In this section, we’ll walk through five leading options, breaking down what they do and how much they charge, so you can pick the right partner.

 DoorDash

 DoorDash is one of the largest food delivery services in the USA.
-It alone holds 65% of the market share along with its subsidiaries in the country.
+It alone holds over 60% of the market share along with its subsidiaries in the country.
 With over 500,000 merchant partners, it’s one of the biggest platforms for food delivery and pickup.
 Restaurants can showcase their menu, adjust hours, and contact delivery drivers and customers in real time using this third party delivery app.

 Key Features

-• Customize promotions for specific menu items or the whole store to attract more customers.
+- Customize promotions for specific menu items or the whole store to attract more customers.

-• Adjust menu offerings, communicate with drivers, and manage live orders using merchant tools.
+- Adjust menu offerings, communicate with drivers, and manage live orders using merchant tools.

-• It offers advanced solutions like AI-assisted phone ordering to QR code-based tableside ordering.
+- It offers advanced solutions like AI-assisted phone ordering to QR code-based tableside ordering.

 DoorDash charges commission fees up to 30% for restaurants.